-The Red Hat Certified Professional of the Year winner will receive:
+The Red Hat Certified Professional of the Year winner may receive:

-- Recognition in a Red Hat success story video.
+- Video spotlight in a Red Hat success story video

-- A Red Hat Certified Professional of the Year award and Red Hat fedora.
+- Award: Receive a Red Hat Certified Professional of the Year trophy and Red Hat fedora

-- A Red Hat Certified Professional of the Year logo that can be used on business cards and social media.
+- Special certification logo use: Receive a Red Hat Certified Professional of the Year logo that can be used on business cards and social media

 Red Hat Certified Professional of the Year Award judges:

 Vice President, Global Technology Core Services and Operations,

 Randolph R. Russell, Red Hat Certified Architect